Skip to main content

 Virginia

-Virginia signed HB 395/SB 250 on April 22, 2026, with an effective date of January 2027 — meaning the law is signed but not yet in force as of write-time.
+Virginia signed HB 395/SB 250 on April 22, 2026, with an effective date of July 1, 2026 — the law is signed and already in effect as of write-time; localities cannot ban balcony solar within the state's 1,200W cap.

 States to Watch